Noisy Interactive Quantum Communication: Preliminaries

-An important special case for quantum systems are pure states, whose density operators have a special form: rank-one projectors $\kb{\psi}{\psi}$.
-In such a case, a more convenient notation is provided by the pure state formalism: a state is represented by the unit vector $\ket{\psi}$ (up to an irrelevant complex phase) the density operator projects upon.
-We denote by $\H(A)$ the set of all such unit vectors (up to equivalence of global phase).
+An important special case for quantum systems comprises pure states, whose density operators have a special form: rank-one projectors $\kb{\psi}{\psi}$.
+In such a case, a more convenient notation is provided by the pure state formalism: a state is represented by the unit vector $\ket{\psi}$ (up to an irrelevant complex phase) upon which the density operator projects.
+We denote by $\H(A)$ the set of all such unit vectors (up to equivalence of global phase) in system $A$.

 Pure state evolution is represented by a unitary operator $U^A$ acting on $\ket{\psi}^A$, denoted $U \ket{\psi}^A$.
-Evolution of the $B$ register of a state $\ket{\psi}^{AB}$ under the action of a unitary $U^B$ is represented by $(I^{A} \otimes U^{B})\ket{\psi}^{AB}$, for $I^{A}$ representing the identity operator acting on the $A$ system, and is denoted by the shorthand $U^{B} \ket{\psi}^{AB}$ for convenience.
-We might drop the superscripts when the systems are clear from context.
-The evolution under consecutive action of unitaries $U_j$'s is denoted by:
+Evolution of the $B$ register of a state $\ket{\psi}^{AB}$ under the action of a unitary operator $U^B$ is represented by $(\rI^{A} \otimes U^{B})\ket{\psi}^{AB}$, for $\rI^{A}$ representing the identity operator acting on the $A$ system, and is denoted by the shorthand $U^{B} \ket{\psi}^{AB}$ for convenience.
+We occasionally drop the superscripts when the systems are clear from the context.
+The evolution under consecutive action of unitary operators $U_j$'s is denoted by

-We represent a classical random variable $X$ with probability density function $p_X$ by a density operator $\sigma^X$ that is diagonal in a fixed basis $\{ \ket{x} \}_{x \in \X}$: $\sigma^X = \sum_{x \in \X} p_X(x) \kb{x}{x}^X$.
+We represent a classical random variable $X$ with probability density function $p_X$ by a density operator $\sigma^X$ that is diagonal in a fixed (orthonormal) basis $\{ \ket{x} \}_{x \in \X}$: $\sigma^X = \sum_{x \in \X} p_X(x) \kb{x}{x}^X$.
 For a quantum system $A$ classically correlated with a random variable $X$, we represent the corresponding classical-quantum state by the density operator $\rho^{XA} = \sum_{x \in \X} p_X(x) \kb{x}{x}^X \otimes \rho_x^A$, in which $\rho_x^A$ is the state of system $A$ conditioned on the random variable $X$ taking value $x \in \X$.
 The extraction of classical information from a quantum system is represented by quantum instruments: classical-quantum CPTP maps that take classical-quantum states on a composite system $X \otimes A$ to classical-quantum states.
-Viewing classical random variables as a special case of a quantum system, quantum instruments can be viewed as a special case of quantum channels.
+Viewing classical random variables as a special case of quantum systems, quantum instruments can be viewed as a special case of quantum channels.